ridderholt/jwt-decoder/README.md

 JwtDecoder eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
 ```

+**Note:** If you don't supply a JWT token as an argument, the tool will automatically read it from your clipboard.
+This feature was contributed by [@Fjeddo](https://github.com/Fjeddo).

 This will display:
 - A color-coded header section showing the algorithm and token type
 - A formatted payload with all claims